 I was greatly influenced by herbal formulator and teacher Richard Phethean while living in Scotland & the English culinary herbalist Jekka McVicar.
 After working for several years in academia as a researcher, focusing on environmental factors affecting health, particularly children’s health, I chose to retrain as an herbalist.

 In addition to continuing an individualized course of study, I completed a diploma course with honors at ACHS in Oregon, after submitting a dissertation on turmeric (also known as haldi to some, Curcuma longa to others).
 For the following two years, I had the good fortune of working with Richard Mandelbaum RH(AHG) as my clinical mentor.
 I was invited to join the American Herbalists Guild as a professional member in 2009.

-My practice is currently based in Erie, Pennsylvania where I see clients face-to-face either in my office or at their homes.
+My practice is currently based in Erie, Pennsylvania where I see clients online and face-to-face either in my office or at their homes.
 Additionally, I have a sizable client-base outside of the Greater Erie area and work long distance with many people.
 I also do a fair amount of teaching, both locally and afar, online and face-to-face.

 If you'd like to discuss arranging a consultation, presentations, classes or studying medicinal herbs ... feel free to contact me.